-2) Take a second piece.
-Fold it in half - twice, first in half, and then again in half - so you get it stacked into a quarter.
+2) Let’s get back to this tutorial: now take a second piece/petal.
+Fold it in half – twice, first in half, and then again in half – so you get it stacked into a quarter.
 Pull the needle through the middle part, catching all layers.
 It can be just a few milimeters away from the very center of the folded petal.

 3) Pull the thread through and attach it to the base.
 (In the photo, I’m pressing the scissors against it, just to show you how to position the petal.)

 4) Take the next ‘petal’ piece, fold it in half – twice again, and stitch to the base, just next to the one that’s already there.
 An image is better than words:

 5) Repeat until you have sewn four pieces to the base piece.
 So you’ve got four pieces sewn, and the last, fifth petal piece comes to the central part of the flower: fold it again and attach to the center of the flower.
 It should be easy:

 6) When done, pull the needle through to the back side of the flower.

 7) By now, you’ve made this.
 Time to add a few green leaves!

 8) I just placed three leaf-form pieces of felt below the bottom of the felt flower and stitched them to the base.
 Doesn’t get any easier than that!
 For a more elegant, wavy and three-dimensional effect on leaves, check out my first felt flowers tutorial – here.
 Still easy!